jorams/destyle/README.md

 ## Goals

-A long-term goal is to implement [Less][less] implementation in Common Lisp.
+A long-term goal is to implement a [Less][less] implementation in Common Lisp.

 [less]: http://lesscss.org/